 The Opioid Crisis Has Reached Every Level of Society

 Drug overdoses are now the leading cause of death in the U.S. for adults under 55.
-Over the last 12 years, patient prescription opioids were given to patients with little to no concerns.
+Over the last 12 years, patients receive prescription opioids with little to no concerns.
 The risks and consequences of such prescriptions were not a regular part of a doctor/patient conversation.
 Consequently, countless patients found themselves dependent on these drugs and stuck in the evolving rollercoaster of opioid addiction.
-Sadly enough, actions to control irresponsible prescribing practices and pharmaceutical companies’ greed, took too long-leading our society to one of the worst drug epidemics in U.S. history, likely increasing heroin treatment rates.
+Sadly enough, actions to control irresponsible prescribing practices and pharmaceutical companies’ greed took too long.
+Consequently, it lead our society to one of the worst drug epidemics in U.S. history, likely increasing heroin treatment rates.

 When Hopelessness Leads to Heroin Use